 I'm Alexandra Schneeberger, a senior studying Germanic Language & Literature paired with a certificate in Translation Studies.
 My interests include Romantic literature, history, simultaneous interpretation, and travel.
 I was lucky enough to study abroad in Austria through the Illinois in Vienna Program in the spring of 2020, where I not only improved my German language but also had a myriad of unforgettable experiences.
 The German Program at Illinois has provided me with many opportunities and taught me so much thanks to its passionate faculty and compelling courses.
 I am so thankful to be a part of a community that encourages so much creative expression and lively discussion, all in the name of Germanic Studies!
 Department Note: Alexandra assumed the role of President of the Illinois German Club in Fall 2020!
 She and her fellow Club members are participating in a range of activities despite the pandemic.
 As of Fall 2021, Alexandra is pursuing her Masters degree in German here at Illinois, where she also serves as a graduate teaching assistant.

 I'm Paisley Meyer, major in Global Studies and student of German, and recent winner of the Benjamin A. Gilman International Scholarship to study abroad.
-I am a Spring 2019 participant in the Vienna Diplomatic Program, and will intern with the U.S. State Department in Summer 2019.
+I was a Spring 2019 participant in the Vienna Diplomatic Program, and interned with the U.S. State Department in Summer 2019.

 My name is Nadia, and I am a University of Illinois alumna.
 During my undergraduate years, I double majored in Germanic Languages and Literature and Economics and minored in Business.
 I also had the wonderful opportunity to study abroad in Vienna, Austria in Spring 2017 and immensely improved my German language skills through this program.
 What I enjoyed about German at Illinois is how engaging the class topics were; I was challenged to think in more abstract ways about topics and think more “outside the box.”
 I also enjoyed the variety of German programs that were offered, such as weekly Kaffeestunde and German film nights, where I could practice and improve my German skills with fellow peers and TAs.